-The 2016 Challenge invites entrepreneurs and startup businesses from four target industries: information technology, manufacturing, sustainable food and health care.
+The 2016 Challenge invites entrepreneurs and startup businesses from four target industries: information technology, manufacturing and health care.
 For a startup business enterprise to be eligible, it must have been established after April 30, 2012, and be headquartered in the Illinois portion of the St. Louis Metro region (Calhoun, Jersey, Madison, Bond, Clinton, St. Clair, Washington, Monroe and Randolph counties).
 For pre-venture entrepreneurs, proposed new business operations will need to be located within the same nine counties.

 The Metro East Start-Up Challenge includes three rounds, beginning with a brief questionnaire and executive summary submittal that is open to all applications that meet the eligibility guidelines.
 Participants selected for the second round are invited to expand on their business idea by submitting a full business plan.
 The last round is the “final pitch” in front of a panel of business experts.

 For more information on the 2016 Challenge or to initiate the application process, go to siue.edu/metroeaststartup.
 The entry deadline is Friday, September 9.
 Semi-finalists will be announced Friday, Sept.
 16, with finalists notified on Friday, Oct.
 21.

 The Challenge will announce its cash prizewinners on Friday, Nov.
 4.

 The Illinois SBDC Network is a service to the community supported, in part, by the U.S. Small Business Administration (SBA), the Illinois Dept. of Commerce and Economic Opportunity, and the SIUE School of Business.